Game Controllers with Hall Effect Joystick Sensors

 Which controllers use Hall Effect?
 Every controller with Hall Effect Joysticks

 Here’s a complete list of hall effect controllers.
 New gamepads keep coming out, so it will be updated.
+There are also a couple of TMR controllers on the list – TMR is in short slightly better tech than Hall Effect.
+Last update: December 21st 2024.

 Controllers which use both Hall Effect Joysticks and Hall Effect Triggers